wonderflow-bv/wonderflow-api-java-client/README.md

 # wonderflow-api-client

-This is just an example.
+This is just an example of a Java-based API client for the Wonderflow API.

-It shows a way to send an Http POST request to the Wonderflow API, using Java.

-There is just one example request: Http POST /token.
+The example include just one request: `Http POST /token`.

 ## Usage